-Sara Aydin’s paving the way for a new generation of stunt biking.
+Sara Aydin’s paving the way for a new generation of extreme sport enthusiasts.

 It all started with a moped.
 Sara had just turned 15 and convinced her parents to buy one to get around their home city of Stockholm—a feat that only took the born adrenaline-junkie a few months to grow out of.
 Before long, Sara decided what she really wanted: a motorcycle.

 “Growing up, nobody in my family had any motor interest at all,” notes Sara wryly.
 “I knew my parents wouldn’t let me get one.
 So I got two jobs, and managed to make enough money to buy an older model.
 I bought it without telling them.”

 As expected, it didn’t take long for mom to notice a motorbike in the garage.
 “She did everything she could to make me stop riding,” Sara admits, recounting the many times her mom chain-locked the bike or tried to sell it online.
 “But she didn’t manage, and I never stopped riding.”

 It’s a good thing.
 The 24 year-old is now a professional stunt rider with a massive following and a handful of pro sponsorships.
 And though in some ways it seems that Sara’s career happened overnight—a YouTube video she made for friends went unexpectedly viral in 2014—she has, in fact, worked exceptionally hard to get to where she is.

 “Back when this was happening there were no girls that were stunting on these kinds of supermotos,” Sara explains.
 “Being the first one to do it made me grow quickly.
 People don’t think that I’m worth everything because of that, but they don’t really see the work that goes into it.”